shopsys/shopsys/docs/contributing/backward-compatibility-promise.md

 During an upgrade to the next major version, you have to make the changes yourself according to the advice in [UPGRADE.md](https://github.com/shopsys/shopsys/blob/master/UPGRADE.md).

 !!! note
-    The same holds true for the [demoshop repository](https://github.com/shopsys/demoshop) which is a complex example of an e-commerce project using a custom design and modifications.
+    The same holds true for the [demoshop repository](https://github.com/shopsys/demoshop) which is a complex example of an ecommerce project using a custom design and modifications.

 ### PHP Code
 Basic rules for PHP code are covered by [Symfony Backward Compatibility Promise](https://symfony.com/doc/3.4/contributing/code/bc.html).